Luke31/python36-alpine/README.md

 # python36-alpine
-Python docker base-image with ability to change repository urls like pip index-url or conda channel_alias
+Python docker base-image with ability to change repository urls like pip index-url or conda channel_alias.
+Will also create a conda-environment under `/env`

 ## How to use